arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 ASP.NET Web API is a framework that facilitates the process of building and consuming HTTP services for a wide range of clients.

-In this exercise you will learn the basics of consuming an ASP.NET Web API REST service - hosted in Windows Azure Web Sites - from a Windows Store application.
+In this exercise you will learn the basics of consuming an ASP.NET Web API REST service - hosted in Windows Azure Websites - from a Windows Store application.

 You will first create a new Windows Azure Web Site in the portal to host the service.
 Then, you will create a new ASP.NET Web API project and publish it in Windows Azure from Visual Studio.
 Once the default service is published, you will create a basic Windows Store client application with a simple list to retrieve the service values.